Albanian literature: Contemporary period

 His nominating juror for the Neustadt Prize wrote: "Kadare is the successor of Franz Kafka.
 No one since Kafka has delved into the infernal mechanism of totalitarian power and its impact on the human soul in as much hypnotic depth as Kadare."
 His writing has also been compared to that of Nikolai Gogol, George Orwell, Gabriel García Márquez, Milan Kundera, and Balzac.
 Living in Albania during a time of strict censorship, Kadare devised cunning stratagems to outwit Communist censors who had banned three of his books, using devices such as parable, myth, fable, folk-tale, allegory, and legend, sprinkled with double-entendre, allusion, insinuation, satire, and coded messages.
 In 1990, to escape the Communist regime and its Sigurimi secret police he defected to Paris.
 The New York Times wrote that he was a national figure in Albania comparable in popularity perhaps to Mark Twain in the United States, and that "there is hardly an Albanian household without a Kadare book."
 Kadare is regarded by some as one of the greatest writers and intellectuals of the 20th and 21st centuries.

 Ridvan Dibra is a leading figure of contemporary Albanian literature, and author of several innovative works.
 He has been rewarded with several national and international prizes, including the Rexhai Surroi Prize for the best Albanian novel of the year 2012, for his novel, "Legjenda e vetmisë" (The Legend of Solitude).
-He has been called as one of the five greatest living Albanian writers.

 Luljeta Lleshanaku is one of the most important and most acclaimed Albanian poets today.
 She's the author of seven volumes of poetry, a couple of which have been translated in various languages.
 English translations include: "Fresco" (2002), "Child of Nature"(2010), "Haywire: New and Selected Poems" (2011) and "Negative Space"(2018), the translation of which by Ani Gjika has been shortlisted for the 2019 Griffin Poetry Prize.
 She received the 2009 Crystal Vilenica Award for European poets.

 Fatos Kongoli, born in 1944 in Elbasan, is considered to be one of the most "forceful and convincing" representatives of contemporary Albanian literature.
 During the Stalinist dictatorship in Albania he did not write or publish any important works.
 He came to prominence after the regime fell, with his novel The Loser (1992).
 His novels deal with the years of the Hoxha regime and the aftermath, as Albanian society transitions into a democracy without being able to shake off the demons of the past.

 Other important writers include Ben Blushi, whose debut novel Living on an Island (2008), dealing with the Islamization of Albanians, went on to become a best-selling book after the fall of Communism in Albania.
 His second novel, Otello, the Moor of Vlora (2009), was awarded the European Union Prize for Literature.
 His later novels went on to become national bestsellers.

+Ag Apolloni (born 13 June 1982) is an Albanian writer, poet, playwright, scholar, and essay writer.
+He is a professor at the University of Prishtina, Kosovo.
+His literary works are widely acclaimed for their dramatic dimension, philosophical treatment, and critical attitude towards history, politics, and society.